Picovoice/cheetah/binding/android/README.md

 Add the Cheetah model file to your Android application by:

 1. Either create a model in [Picovoice Console](https://console.picovoice.ai/) or use the [default model](../../lib/common).
-2. Add the model as a bundled resource by placing it under the `assets` directory of your Android application.
+2. Add the model as a bundled resource by placing it under the assets directory of your Android project (`src/main/assets`).

 Create an instance of the engine with the Cheetah Builder class by passing in the `accessKey`, `modelPath` and Android app context: